brian14708/wh-briefings/presidential-actions/2021-08/2021-08-06-a-proclamation-on-national-health-center-week-2021.md

 modified_time: 2021-08-06 09:06:22-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/08/06/a-proclamation-on-national-health-center-week-2021/
 published_time: 2021-08-06 09:06:21-04:00
-title: A Proclamation on National Health Center Week, 2021
+title: "A Proclamation on National Health Center Week,\_2021"
 ---

      In 1965, our Nation launched its first community health centers to